 Pronunciation of 'Hypertension'

-The word 'hypertension' refers to a medical condition characterized by abnormally high blood pressure.
-It is pronounced as /ˌhaɪ.pɚˈtɛn.ʃən/ in American English.
+The word 'Hypertension' is pronounced as /ˌhaɪ.pɚˈtɛn.ʃən/ in English (en-US).
+It refers to a medical condition characterized by high blood pressure.

 Word Origin

-The word 'hypertension' originates from the Greek prefix 'hyper-' meaning 'over' or 'excessive' and the Latin word 'tensio' meaning 'stretching' or 'tension'.
+The word 'Hypertension' originates from the Greek words 'hyper-' meaning 'over' or 'excessive' and 'tension' derived from Latin 'tensio' meaning 'stretching' or 'strain'.

 Pronunciation Details